-- How to prepare a rinse for removing excess hair spray from hair - 53.
-How to advise a patron of an attractive hairstyle - 54.
+- 52. How to prepare a rinse for removing excess hair spray from hair - 53.
+How to advise a client of an attractive hairstyle - 54.
 How to cut a man/woman or child's hair - 55.
-How to trim a man's eyebrows, mustache, and beard (safety) - 56.
+How to trim a man's eyebrows, mustache, and beard (safetv) - 56.
 How to answer the telephone for cosmetology appointments - 57.
-How to properly record patron appointments
+How to properly record client appointments